fossasia/wp-rotatingtweets/readme.txt

 This normally happens if there is more than one copy of jQuery installed on a page - or more than one copy of jQuery.cycle.
 To see if this is the case, you can search the HTML on your website to see if either script is called more than once.
 The quickest way is to search the page for `jquery` and look out for lines that contain `jquery.min.js` or `jquery.cycle.all.min.js`.
 The problem is that the second (or third) copy of the script overwrites all previous versions and the scripts that go with them.
 This is particularly likely to happen with old templates or plug-ins.
-If this is the case, you have the following options, the easiest solution is to make sure that you have upgraded your template or your plug-in to the latest version.
+If this is the case, the first thing to check is that you have upgraded your template or your plug-in to the latest version.

 == Upgrade notice ==
 = 1.3.10 =